Software Engineering and Information Systems Group - Research

 - Business Process Management: Analyzing, designing and building software systems based on models of how an organization works, also called business process models.
-Within this field, the group concentrates on process mining, predictive monitoring of business processes, business process execution on blockahin, and privacy-aware business process execution.
+Within this field, the group concentrates on process mining, predictive process monitoring, process simulation, and automated process improvement.

 The group actively contributes to the development of the following open-source tools: